cmvandrevala/csc_122_fizzbuzz/README.md

 In this step, we print many outputs of our fizz buzz function to the console rather than inputting values one by one via a driver function.
 This allows us to test a number of cases in an automated fashion rather than inputting them one by one.
 However, the comparison of the calculated values with the theoretical correct values is still done manually.

 * What is the difference between manual and automated testing?
+* How do you know what test cases to write?
+How might you use the ZOMBIES acronym?

 ### 3. Testing Via Cout (Improved)